openmc.deplete.IndependentOperator

 materials (openmc.Materials) – All materials present in the model

-cross_sections (MicroXS) – Object containing one-group cross-sections in [cm^2].
+cross_sections (list of MicroXS) – Object containing multigroup cross-sections in [b] for each material.

 output_dir (pathlib.Path) – Path to output directory to save results.